lemadior/evenues/README.md

 Through seeding an only user 'admin' will be created.
 But one can register as many users into the system as possible.

+**NOTE:** It may take a while due to specific of image generation!
+Please, be patient!

 7. Checking the service:

 Try to run service by address: ```http://localhost:5000```